W-David-Porter/acim/src/text/3-the-innocent-perception/v-beyond-perception/index.md

 :::

 ::: details Simplified
-In Knowledge there is perfect equality and no judgement.
+In Knowledge there is perfect equality and no judgment.
 Perception becomes impossible.
 Knowledge of part is knowledge of the whole.
 You are one with Knowledge.